 Canada is a world leader in salmon farming; with the longest coastline of any country on Earth, we also have the greatest aquaculture opportunity in the world.
-As the global population continues to grow, Canada is in a unique position to provide salmon to the world in a sustainable way that creates economic growth in coastal communities and contributes to Canada’s goals to reduce climate impacts, protect our oceans and wild salmon, and provide a safe, secure food source for Canadians.
+As the global population continues to grow, Canada is in a unique position to provide salmon to the world in a way that creates economic growth in coastal communities and provides a safe, secure food source for Canadians.

 Salmon is Canada’s choice when it comes to fish – and for good reason.
 It is one of the healthiest forms of protein available, benefiting cardiovascular health and cognitive function, lessening inflammation, improving cholesterol, and even helping to improve bone and skin health as we age.
 Salmon is regarded by many as a superfood that is a good source of Vitamin D & B and Omega-3s.
 It is a recommended protein in Canada’s New Food Guide.